 Alzheimer’s is one of the hardest diseases to deal with because it presents unique challenges for caregivers and loved ones.
-In an effort to help make planning activities a bit easier, here are a few which have proven successful with people with Alzheimer’s.
+In an effort to help make planning activities a bit easier, here are activities to do with Alzheimer’s patients that have proven successful over time.

 Look Through Old Photos

 One of the best activities is to look through old photos from your loved one’s childhood.
 If these aren’t readily available, print off or find a few older magazines or newspapers from their early adulthood to share with them and spark conversation.

 If your loved one is or was particularly talented at a specific skill, woodworking or piano for example, it’s possible to revisit those skills.
 Don’t expect the person to be able to play Beethoven on the piano, but if you learn a few simple songs; the two of you may be able to play together.
 Again, keep it simple in order to prevent your loved one from getting frustrated.